streamlit/docs/content/library/api/charts/plotly_chart.md

 <Cloud src="https://doc-plotly-chart-theme.streamlit.app/?embed=true" height="525" />

 If you're wondering if your own customizations will still be taken into account, don't worry!
-If you're an experienced Plotly user and like to have your own special customizations, your changes in the chart configurations will still be taken into account.
+Any changes you make to chart configurations will be accounted for and reflected in the app.
 Here's an example of an Plotly chart where a custom color scale is defined and reflected:

 ```python
 import plotly.express as px